 plus some additional files to take care of the Docker set-up.

-The project includes some (clearly-indicated) options for popular components (such as Django Filer) and also a Bootstrap 4 frontend.
-These can quickly be removed if you prefer a more minimal project to work with.
+The application includes some (clearly-indicated) options for popular components (such as Django Filer) and also a Bootstrap 4 frontend.
+These can quickly be removed if you prefer a more minimal application to work with.

 Clone the repository¶

 Removing optional components¶

 requirements.txt files contain sections that can be removed if you do not require the